 02What iCloud Backup does not save

-Fuel does not include health data or food history in this backup.
+Fuel does not include Apple Health samples, food history, hydration logs, workout history, sauna workout samples, or exported Reports PDFs in this backup.
 Those stay outside the iCloud Backup feature in Fuel.

 That means iCloud Backup is best thought of as a way to restore your setup, not your full nutrition history.